-- 1 A maximum of 84 hours of credit are accepted from other regionally accredited institutions toward a degree at Oklahoma City University.
+- 1 A maximum of 84 hours of credit are accepted from other regional or national accredited institutions toward a degree at Oklahoma City University.
 Transfer of credit from institutions outside of the U.S. must be fully recognized by the appropriate accrediting body (such as the Ministry of Education) as determined by the International Admissions Office.
 (A maximum of 68 credit hours are accepted from two-year college-level institutions.)
 Applicability of any transfer credit to a specific degree is subject to the requirements for that degree.
 Interpretation of transfer credits is made by the dean of the specific school or college.
 See the School of Adult and Continuing Education section in this catalog and the R.N.-B.S.N. program description for their policies on transfer of undergraduate credit. - 2 Transfer courses for which the Oklahoma City University curriculum has no specific equivalent, but which meet the aims and spirit of specific Oklahoma City University general education requirements, will be reflected on a student's Oklahoma City University transcript under the following course designations.
 Courses so designated will meet the noted general education requirements.
 To receive general education credit for particular courses that have not yet been evaluated by Oklahoma City University, the student must provide specific documentation of each course's content with the transfer petition form to the appropriate department or program chair for evaluation.
 The chair will determine whether to award specific general education credit and will notify the registrar of that decision.

-TRAR 100x and TRAR 200x Arts (requirement summer 2012 and prior) TRAT 100x and TRAT 200x Arts (requirement fall 2012 to current) TRBL 100x and TRBL 200x The Bible and Culture (formerly Biblical Literature) TRCC 100x and TRCC 200x Cross-Cultural Studies TRCS 100x and TRCS 200x Computer Skills TRFL 110x Foreign Language Beginning I TRFL 120x Foreign Language Beginning II
+TRAR 100x and TRAR 200x Arts (requirement summer 2012 and prior)

+TRAT 100x and TRAT 200x Arts (requirement fall 2012 to current)

+TRBL 100x and TRBL 200x The Bible and Culture (formerly Biblical Literature)

+TRCC 100x and TRCC 200x Cross-Cultural Studies

+TRCS 100x and TRCS 200x Computer Skills

+TRFL 110x Foreign Language Beginning I

+TRFL 120x Foreign Language Beginning II

 TRFL 210x Foreign Language Intermediate I

 TRFL 220x Foreign Language Intermediate II

 TRHE 110x History Elective

 TRKE 100x and TRKE 200x Exercise and Sport Science

 TRLB 100x and TRLB 200x Science Lab (a lab course listed separately from lecture)

 TRLC 100X and TRLC 200x Science Lecture (a lecture course listed separately from lab)

 TRLS 100x and TRLS 200x Lab Science (a course that includes lecture and lab)

 TRLT 100x and TRLT 200x Literature

 TRMA 100x and TRMA 200x Mathematics

 TRPS 100x and TRPS 200x U.S. Government

 TRSS 100x and TRSS 200x Social Science

 TRST 100x and TRST 200x Science, Technology, and Society

 TRUS 100x and TRUS 200x U.S. History

 TRVC 100x and TRVC 200x Values and Culture

-TRVC 100x and TRVC 200x TRWL 100x and TRWL 200x •
+TRWL 100x and TRWL 200x Wellness

-Values and Culture
+TRXX 100x and TRXX 200x General Elective Credit

+TRXP 100x and TRXP 200x General Elective Credit may be petitioned to the course department for specific credit